inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ```

 ### Result
-  for Orchid CSP#5
+  for Poppy CSP#4
-  65 backend modules, "mod-\*" are contained in the list install.json.
+  67 backend modules, "mod-\*" are contained in the list install.json.
-  Those 65 backend modules are now enabled for your tenant(s).
+  Those 67 backend modules are now enabled for your tenant(s).
-  65 containers for those backend modules are running in docker on your system.
+  67 containers for those backend modules are running in docker on your system.

 Now, finally once again get a list of the deployed backend modules:

   ```
   curl -w '\n' -D - http://localhost:9130/_/discovery/modules | grep srvcId | grep mod- | wc
- 65
+ 67
   ```

 Compare this with the number of your running docker containers:

   ```
   docker ps | grep "mod-" | wc
-    65
+    67
   ```

 Perform a health check